Energy in Bhutan: Other projects

 Below is a table of other major hydroelectric projects in Bhutan:

 Bhutan also operates several small hydroelectric projects, with output capacities ranging between 12 MW and 0.36 MW.

 In 2008, there were 24 even smaller mini-macro hydropower plants generating about 4 MW altogether.
 The largest of these were in Trashigang (Rangjung) and Bumthang (Chhumey).
 Bhutan's first mini-hydroelectric facility was built in 1967 in Thimphu; it operated until 1988.
 Until the 1970s, Bhutan constructed many other small hydroelectric plants.
 During the 1970s, Bhutan and India began to partner on larger projects aimed at electrifying larger regions of Bhutan and addressing transnational energy needs.

 Alternative energy

 In the face of climate change and growing energy demands, Bhutan has sought additional energy security through developing its alternative energy sources.

-Solar Energy
+Solar energy

 As of 2015 there are approximately 4,600 solar power systems operating in Bhutan, with 2,750 on-grid systems and 1,848 off-grid systems.
-The development potential is estimated at around 12,000 megawatts.
+The development potential is estimated at 12,000 megawatts.

 Solar energy in Bhutan has received direct investment from domestic and international sources.
 In 2010, Asian Development Bank provided a grant of over USD21 million for electrification of rural homes, aiming to provide power both on-grid and off-grid.
 The Bhutan Power Corporation provided solar electrification training for villagers from rural eastern areas of Bumthang, Lhuentse, Mongar, Pemagatshel, Samdrup Jongkhar, Sarpang, and Wangdue Phodrang Districts Solar powered lighting is also available to many nomads living within protected areas of Bhutan.